mjaddis/rdss-message-api-specification/README.md

 - `MINOR` version changes contain backwards compatible enhancements.
 - `PATCH` version changes contain backwards compatible bugfixes.

-Vendors implementing this specification **SHOULD** make a best effort to implement all `MINOR` and `PATCH` changes as and when thery are made available.
+Vendors implementing this specification **SHOULD** make a best effort to implement all `MINOR` and `PATCH` changes as and when they are made available.
 The implementation and release of `MAJOR` changes however **MUST** be coordinated with maintainers of the messaging system to ensure compatibility between this API and the messaging system itself.

 The version of this specification used to generate a given message can be determined by inspecting the `version` header (as described in the [Message Header](#message-header)) section.